CSU-JPG/Chart2Code.github.io/README.md

 ## ❤ Acknowledgement
 - Special thanks to Henry Hengyuan Zhao for serving as the Project Leader of this paper.

-- We are grateful to Lijian Wu and Ziyuan Zhen for their hard work in data annotation and baseline testing.
+- We are grateful to Lijian Wu, Zijian Zhang and Ziyuan Zhen for their hard work in data annotation, data clean and baseline testing.

-- We also extend our appreciation to Mao Dongxing, Yifei Tao, Lijian Wu, and Wan Yang for their contributions to this work.
+- We also extend our appreciation to Mao Dongxing, Yifei Tao, Lijian Wu, Zijian Zhang and Wan Yang for their contributions to this work.

 ## 🎓 BibTeX